State lawmakers react to Buffalo shooting

 ALBANY, N.Y.
-(NEWS10)–State leaders will be in Buffalo on Tuesday along with President Biden to show their support for the community.
+(NEWS10) — State leaders will be in Buffalo on Tuesday along with President Joe Biden to show their support for the community.
 At the Capitol on Monday, state lawmakers called for change and gathered to mourn the ten lives were lost in a shooting at a Tops Supermarket.

 Among those present at the rally was Senate Majority Leader Andrea Stewart-Cousins.